ec1340/amaro_lab/SEEKR_tutorial.md

 **Our SEEKR setup for this system used 'radius_list 1 1.5 2 2.5 3 4 6 8 10 12 14'

-#### 1.
+#### <a name="section1.6"></a> 1.6 Ligand Positions/Orientations

 We have finished defining the binding site of Trypsin, now we are filling out details of the MD portion of the calculation

-- Set 'hedron' to 'single'.
+        - set 'hedron' to 'single'.
 This is a future feature concerning rotational milestones.

-- Set 'reject_clashes' to 'True'.
-This will ensure that there are no steric clashes when the holo structure is generated for each milestone.
+        - set 'reject_clashes' to 'True'.
+- This will ensure that there are no steric clashes when the holo structure is generated for each milestone.
 If there is a steric clash, then no directory will be generated for that milestone, although it will still be monitored for crossing events.

+#### <a name="section1.7"></a> 1.7 MD Parameters

-- Set 'ff' to 'amber'.
+        - set 'ff' to 'amber'.

         - set 'water model' to 'tip4p'

+#### LEAP

 Now we need to fill out the LEAP commands.
 You can do this by hand by entering values into the 'leap_preload_commands' and 'leap_postload_commands' parameters, or by using 'sample_leap_file' and providing a sample LEAP script that SEEKR can use to parse the locations and specifics of generating a holo structure.